learn-co-curriculum/cs-analysis-of-algorithms-readme/README.md

 The sum of this series is `n(n+1)/2`, which is proportional to `n`<sup>2</sup>; and that means that `selectionSort` is quadratic.

+To get to the same result a different way, we can think of `indexLowest` as a nested loop.
+Each time we call `indexLowest`, the number of operations is proportional to `n`.
+We call it `n` times, so the total number of operations is proportional to `n`<sup>2</sup>.

 ## Big O notation

 All constant time algorithms belong to a set called O(1).
 So another way to say that an algorithm is constant time is to say that it is in O(1).
-Similarly, all linear algorithms belong to O(n), and all quadratic algorithms belong to O(n).
+Similarly, all linear algorithms belong to O(n), and all quadratic algorithms belong to O(n<sup>2</sup>).
 This way of classifying algorithms is called "big O notation".

 NOTE: I am providing a casual definition of big O notation.
 For a more mathematical treatment, see [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation).